 These are a LEGOLAND speciality.
 Apple fries are french-fry sliced apples, deep fried and tossed in cinnamon sugar.
 Vanilla whipped cream is provided for dipping.
 Find this sweet treat at Granny’s Apple Fries in Castle Hill.
 One order was not enough for our family of four, but two was plenty.

-Note to parents: Granny’s Apple Fries is located next to a castle-themed playground.
+Tip: Granny’s Apple Fries is located next to a castle-themed playground.
 This is your chance to take a snack break and let the kids play!

 At most theme parks, riding as many rides as possible is usually my top priority.
 That’s what we paid for, right?
 The rides at LEGOLAND are fun, but I enjoyed our day a lot more when I allowed myself to experience the whole park, instead of just one aspect of it.

 We had hoped that this visit to LEGOLAND would be timed perfectly for the ages of our children, and it was.
 We had a fun day, and hope that these LEGOLAND tips will help you make the most of your visit to LEGOLAND!

 Planning a trip to LEGOLAND?